LucDoh/CL_Housing_App/readme.md

-# Overview of V3
+# Overview

-The whole rental analysis program is run by the script runAll.py, which will:
+This rental analysis program is run by the script runAll.py, which will:

 1. Scrape craigslist within some radius, r, of a zip-code for n rentals.
 If a database fulfilling the requests already exists, this is skipped.
 2. Plot & compute, after calling removeOutliers() to removes posts with no price or where the price is >5*STD from the mean.